xdslproject/xdsl/README.md

 ## Installation

-For contributions, follow the [xDSL Developer Setup Guide](CONTRIBUTING.md).
+To contribute to xDSL, follow the [xDSL Developer Setup Guide](CONTRIBUTING.md).

 To use xDSL as part of a larger project for developing your own compiler, just install [xDSL via pip](https://pypi.org/project/xdsl/):